Ahnuf-Karim-Chowdhury/HyprLand-SetUp/README.md

 ## ✅ Usage

-Once copied and reloaded, all shortcuts will be active immediately in your Hyprland session.
+Once appended and reloaded, all shortcuts will be active immediately in your Hyprland session.

 ---